ljstaib/cs506-finalProject/README.md

 ### Project Deliverable 3
 Please see "RevisedProjectProposalDeliverable3.pdf" under Deliverable-3:</br>
 Relevant edits to our project proposal are at the bottom.</br>
-Further data analysis has been done in 'exploration.ipynb'</br></br>
+Further data analysis has been done in 'exploration.ipynb'</br>
+Also, please see "Deliverable-3-Report.pdf" for a draft of our final report.